-HOW TO CLEAN A CARBURETOR IN JUST 8 STEPS
+HOW TO CLEAN AND INSTALL A CARBURETOR IN JUST 8 STEPS

 How to clean a carburetor in just 8 steps

 Carburetors are used on nearly all models of internal combustion engines.
 But did you know that it’s also the most commonly faulty component of all small engines?
 The carburetor is where the gasoline and air combine for combustion, powering the motor.
 The problem arises when an engine rests for an extended amount of time without being used, and the fuel starts to decay.
 If you spend the time to clean your carburetor but fail to replace the fuel in the tank, you’ve wasted your time.